- Crack Drug Facts

 When two substances, such as cocaine and heroin, are combined, their opposing effects cause the body to struggle.
 Heroin slows breathing, while cocaine’s stimulant effects increase the need for oxygen in the lungs.

 Confusion results from the body receiving conflicting messages, which puts extra stress on the heart, lungs, and brain.
-The fact that cocaine’s effects wear off more quickly than those of heroin makes problems worse, encouraging the user to inject more to feel the effects once more.
+The fact that cocaine’s effects wear off more quickly than those of heroin makes problems worse.
+Thus encouraging the user to inject more to feel the effects once more.

 Crack Withdrawal Symptoms